jdeluyck/kcoreorg-website/_posts/2007/2007-03-14-switch-no-thanks.md

   - macbook
   - switch
 ---
-Since I sold my trusty 3-year old <a href="http://www.acer.com/" target="_blank">Acer</a> Travelmate 803, I was going to go and look in some stores for new laptops.
-Hopping around in Ghent, I walked off to the <a href="http://www.fnac.be" target="_blank">Fnac</a>, noted the offers there (nothing that really drew my attention), and then to the <a href="http://www.switchshops.be" target="_blank">Switch</a> computer store (an authorized mac reseller).
+Since I sold my trusty 3-year old [Acer](http://www.acer.com/) Travelmate 803, I was going to go and look in some stores for new laptops.
+Hopping around in Ghent, I walked off to the [Fnac](http://www.fnac.be), noted the offers there (nothing that really drew my attention), and then to the [Switch](http://www.switchshops.be) computer store (an authorized mac reseller).
 Their non-mac offerings are not too great (you can better go to another store), so I waited my turn at the counter, and when it was my time I asked for some more information about Macs and Mac OS X.

 The usual fliers changed hands, and then I was offered a demo of the OS.
 Always nice, gives you a better insight into things, so I agreed.
 _Mistake_.
 I've never been treated this badly in any store.
 You shouldn't assume your customers are gullible children you can talk to in a way you'd talk to a 3-year old.
 That's just not done.
 And I can't stand it either..